Skip to main content

 Bronsberg Nature reserve in Brokopondo

-We are called the heart of the Amazon for a reason, the country is mostly green.
-I have to admit it is heartbreaking to see gold miners and Chinese woodchoppers tear up the forest.
-Because of our natural resources, a lot of local and foreign companies have torn up our environment.
-On the way to your vacation destination, you might notice a lot of gold mines just along the road.
+We are called the heart of the Amazon for a reason—the country is mostly green.
+I have to admit, it is heartbreaking to see gold miners and Chinese loggers tear up the forest.
+Because of our natural resources, a lot of local and foreign companies have damaged our environment.

-The deeper you go into the interior the more of the rainforest you will see.
-And it is breath-taking, if you are looking to relax and enjoy nature this is the place to be.
-We have diverse fauna and flora.
-Be sure to go swimming in our rivers and enjoy our waterfalls.
 Suriname is also rich in natural resources.
 We have gold, diamonds, bauxite, wood, oil, minerals, and lots of healthy fruits.
-But I wish that our Natural resources wouldn't be the reason for people to tear up places with such beautiful views.
+But I wish that our natural resources wouldn't be the reason for people to tear up places with such beautiful views.
 The animals in the Surinamese forest deserve a safe place.
-After all, this is the country where biologists from all over the world come to find extinct animals and plants.
+After all, this is a country where biologists from all over the world come to find extinct animals and plants.
 We have a lot of plants in our interior that can be used as natural medicines for different ailments.
 I guess I would have done it differently.
 But don't let that stop you from hiking in our backyards.
-If you can try to see it while it lasts.
+If you can, try to see it while it lasts.

 5. The currency